jedisct1/libsodium-doc/libsodium_users/README.md

 * [CurveLock](https://github.com/adamcaudill/CurveLock): Message encryption for
   Windows.
-* [Cyph](https://cyph.im/): End-to-end encrypted, authenticated, and ephemeral chat with voice + video + file transfers.
+* [Cyph](https://cyph.im/): End-to-end encrypted, authenticated, and ephemeral chat with voice, video, and file transfers.
 * [DAT](https://datproject.org): Nonprofit-backed data sharing protocol for applications of the future.
 * [Detsign](https://github.com/simonfxr/detsign): Use passphrases to
-  generate deterministic ED25519 signing keys.
+  generate deterministic Ed25519 signing keys.
 * [Discord](https://discordapp.com): All-in-one voice and text chat for gamers that’s free, secure, and works on both your desktop and phone.
 * [Dircifrar](https://github.com/ctchou/dircifrar): A directory
   synchronization and encryption tool.
-* [Dovecot](https://dovecot.org): Dovecot is an open source IMAP and POP3 email server for Linux/UNIX-like systems, written with security primarily in mind.
+* [Dovecot](https://dovecot.org): Dovecot is an open source IMAP and POP3 email server for Linux/Unix-like systems, written with security primarily in mind.
-* [Duniter](https://duniter.org): Duniter is an open source Relative Money Theory distributed forged blockchain and clients (silkaj, duniterpy, cesium, ...) uses libsodium
+* [Duniter](https://duniter.org): Duniter is an open source Relative Money Theory distributed forged blockchain, and the clients (silkaj, duniterpy, cesium, ...) use libsodium.
-* [emberclear](https://emberclear.io): An Open Source, privacy-first, encrypted chat app using progressive web app technologies.
+* [emberclear](https://emberclear.io): An open source, privacy-first, encrypted chat app using progressive web app technologies.
 Built with [Ember](http://emberjs.com) using all of the latest experimental features.
-* [ente](https://ente.io): A simple, end-to-end encrypted backup solution for photos and videos
+* [ente](https://ente.io): A simple, end-to-end encrypted backup solution for photos and videos.
 * [EQEmu](http://www.eqemulator.org): An open source project committed to providing custom EverQuest servers.
 * [Evernym Plenum](http://evernym.com/): A byzantine fault tolerant protocol.